Sylvester–Gallai theorem: Proofs

 The Sylvester–Gallai theorem has been proved in many different ways.
 Gallai's 1944 proof switches back and forth between Euclidean and projective geometry, in order to transform the points into an equivalent configuration in which an ordinary line can be found as a line of slope closest to zero; for details, see Borwein & Moser (1990).
 The 1941 proof by Melchior uses projective duality to convert the problem into an equivalent question about arrangements of lines, which can be answered using Euler's polyhedral formula.
 Another proof by Leroy Milton Kelly shows by contradiction that the connecting line with the smallest nonzero distance to another point must be ordinary.
 And, following an earlier proof by Steinberg, H. S. M. Coxeter showed that the metric concepts of slope and distance appearing in Gallai's and Kelly's proofs are unnecessarily powerful, instead proving the theorem using only the axioms of ordered geometry.

 Kelly's proof

 This proof is by Leroy Milton Kelly.
 Aigner & Ziegler (2018) call it "simply the best" of the many proofs of this theorem.

 Suppose that a finite set $S$ of points is not all collinear.
 Define a connecting line to be a line that contains at least two points in the collection.
-By finiteness, $S$ must have a point $P$ and a connecting line $\ell$ that are a positive distance apart but are closer than all other point-line pairs.
+By finiteness, $S$ must have a point $P$ and a connecting line $\ell$ that are a positive distance apart such that no other point-line pair has a smaller positive distance.
 Kelly proved that $\ell$ is ordinary, by contradiction.